shanebersiek/iOSI-precourse-onboarding/week-05/labs/interactive-uis-lab/README.md

 + Read the API docs for Giphy for getting a single photo using search - make sure to use the public beta API Key, `dc6zaTOxFJmzC`

 + Write a a Single-View App that has a `UITextField` where the user can search for images.
-    + Use the `UITextFieldDelegate` protocol to get events from the keyboard.

 + The app should have a `UIImageView` to show the resulting GIF Image.

 + Use a `UIActivityIndicator` to show progress when the app performs the search and when it loads the image into view.

-+ Use a `UIActivityIndicatorView` to allow sharing the image on social media.

 + Add a button that allows the user to:
     + Search again